Yukun4119/COMP7507_Visualization_2021/README.md

 * Third-party packages in Python:

   Python is a simple yet powerful development language.
-With the help of its rich third-party packages, we will build the figures we want.
+With the help of its rich third-party packages (e.g.,  numpy, pandas, matplotlib and so on), we could wrangle and analyze our data efficiently.

 * React:

   The most popular front-end framework.
 We will use it to assemble our figures together and present them clearly.
+React is an ideal framework to present our visualization work.

 * Ant Design:

   Ant Design provides a set of high-quality React components out of the box.
 It will help make our presentations more varied.

+  We decide to use React & Ant Design to give a demonstration of our project.

 * Arcgis: